 \subsection{Results}

-In this Section we are going to show that the CNN risk score $Z_{\textnormal{CNN}}$ adds extra predictive information to the model, not present in the standard covariates.
+In this Section we shall show how the CNN risk score $Z_{\textnormal{CNN}}$ adds extra predictive information to the model, not present in the standard covariates.

 In Figure~\ref{fig:scores} we plotted the empirical distribution of $Z_{\textnormal{CNN}}(t_{LM})$ for three landmark points (i.e., $t_{LM}\in \{3,6,8\}$) and stratified by the cause of failure.
-As expected, the distribution of $Z_{\textnormal{CNN}}$ for infected patients is more skewed on the right: while at day three this phenomenon is mild, at days 6 and 8 the skewness of the density distribution is much more evident.
+As expected, the distribution of $Z_{\textnormal{CNN}}$ for infected patients is more skewed on the right: while on day three this phenomenon is mild, on days 6 and 8 the skewness of the density distribution is much more evident.

-In Figure~\ref{fig:corre} we report the Pearson correlations between the CNN risk score and the vital signals averaged in the 24hrs time windows prior the landmark (time-dependent covariates included in the LM-CR).
+In Figure~\ref{fig:corre}, we reported the Pearson correlations between the CNN risk score and the vital signals averaged per 24-hour time windows prior to the landmark time (i.e., the time-dependent covariates included in the LM-CR).
 Although the risk score is evaluated relative to these signals, only mild correlations are present.
 Our main hypothesis is indeed that $Z_{CNN}(t_{LM})$ has added predictive information, not contained in the other covariates $\mathbf{Z}(t_{LM})$.

-Moreover, with regards to the cause specific hazards for infection, the CNN risk score turned out to be the most important predictor: $\beta^{(0)}_{1; \textnormal{CNN}}=4.8$ (95\%CI 3.05-6.72).
-All the cause-specific hazards for ICU-AI are reported in Table~3 of the \emph{Supplementary Material}.
+Moreover, with regards to the cause-specific hazards for infection, the CNN risk score turned out to be the most important predictor: $\beta^{(0)}_{1; \textnormal{CNN}}=4.8$ (95\%CI 3.05-6.72).
+A complete list with all cause-specific hazards for ICU-AI is reported in Table~3 of the \emph{Supplementary Material}.

 The LM approach provides a \emph{plug-in} estimator for the dynamic prediction (\ref{eq:CIF}) of the CIFs of ICU-AI.
-Therefore, in order to give an example of the dynamic prediction allowed by the model, in Figure~\ref{fig:lead} we report the CIFs for the LM-CR and the Deep-LM-CR models as function of the landmark time and of the quantile groups of the fitted linear predictors.
+To give an example of the dynamic prediction allowed by the model, we reported in Figure~\ref{fig:lead} the CIFs for the LM-CR and the Deep-LM-CR models as a function of both the landmark time and the quantile groups of the fitted linear predictors.
 Given the value of the covariates at the landmark time $t_{LM}$, the CIF at any $s$, with $s\in[t_{TM},t_{LM}+w]$ is given indeed by the \emph{plug-in} estimator $\hat{F}_{1, LM}(s |\boldsymbol{Z}(t_{LM}), t_{LM})$ of (\ref{eq:CIF}).

 The dashed red line in Figure~\ref{fig:lead} denotes an arbitrary warning level for the CIF of infection (e.g., $8\%$).
-We can see that, for the forth quantile $Q_4$ and at LM time $t_{LM}=4$ days, the Deep-LM-CR model has a \emph{lead time} of circa 3 hours in reaching the warning threshold before the LM-CR model.
+We can see that, for the fourth quantile $Q_4$ and at LM time $t_{LM}=4$ days, the Deep-LM-CR model has a \emph{lead time} of circa 3 hours in reaching the warning threshold before the LM-CR model.